ibrahimkaratoprak/EarthquakeReport/README.md

 ## Running Locally

-Make sure you have [Intellij IDEA](https://www.jetbrains.com/idea/download/) with minimum [JDK 16](https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html) installed.
+Make sure you have [Intellij IDEA](https://www.jetbrains.com/idea/download/) with a minimum of [JDK 16](https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html) installed.

-You can run project using Main configuration on Intellij IDEA.
+You can run the project using the Main configuration on Intellij IDEA.